DailyStruggle/EffectsAPI/Readme.md

-I was reusing effect code, so this is some centralized code that automates modular effect storage and recall, with a few useful internal effects to start.
+I was reusing permission-based effect code, so this is some centralized code that automates modular effect storage and recall, with a few useful internal effects to start.

 This is intended to function either as a standalone plugin or as a shaded dependency.